What is 4-H?

 What is expected of 4-H parents?

-Through 4-H, young people are able to develop leadership, citizenship, and life skills, which make them more successful and productive in the future.
-Broward County 4-H is a partnership between the University of Florida's Institute of Food and Agricultural Sciences (IFAS), the Broward County Board of County Commissioners, and the United States Department of Agriculture (USDA).
+4-H is the national Youth Development program of Extension Education.
+4-H serves all youth ages 5-18 through project-based, hands-on learning, to develop essential life skills and connect with their communities.
+Broward County is a partnership among the University of Florida's Institute of Food and Agricultural Sciences (UF/IFAS), the Broward County Board of County Commissioners, and the United States Department of Agriculture (USDA).

 Call us at the Broward County Extension Office at 954-357-5270 or contact a local 4-H club through our Club Directory to see if a club near you may fit your needs and interests.
 If not, five interested young people from three different families, with an adult or two to help them, may start a new club.
 Top of PageHow do I become a 4-H volunteer?

 Volunteer leaders are the Heart of the 4-H program.
 Volunteers go through a youth protection application and screening process before they are enrolled as leaders.
 Additionally, volunteers receive training in skills they will need to become successful 4-H volunteers.
 All interest volunteers to call us at the Broward County Extension Office at 954-357-5270 to register.Top of PageIs 4-H just for farm kids?